tamarin-prover/tamarin-prover/manual/src/011_advanced-features.md

 ### Graph Simplification Levels

 When visualizing constraint systems in both the interactive GUI and when generating dot output with `--output-dot`, Tamarin applies graph simplification to make large constraint graphs more readable.
-The simplification level controls how aggressively the graph is simplified.

 There are four simplification levels:

- - **Level 0 (SL0)**: No simplification.
+ - **Level 0**: No simplification.
 Shows the complete constraint graph with all edges and nodes in full detail.
 This is useful for detailed analysis but can be overwhelming for large constraint systems.

- - **Level 1 (SL1)**: Basic compression.
+ - **Level 1**: Basic compression.
+Hides simple intruder deduction rules, including the built-in Fr rule.
-   Hides "transfer nodes" — simple intruder deduction rules such as pairing, unpairing, and inverses — and drops ordering constraints that are entailed by the edges in the constraint system.
-This reduces clutter from trivial deduction steps.

- - **Level 2 (SL2)**: Transitive reduction (default).
+ - **Level 2 (default)**: Transitive reduction.
 Applies transitive reduction to the less-than ordering constraints (`sLessAtoms`) but preserves edges that are marked as having `Formula` or `Adversary` reasons.
 This significantly reduces visual clutter while retaining proof-relevant orderings.
-Level 2 is the default simplification level.

- - **Level 3 (SL3)**: Full transitive reduction with adversary cluster collapsing.
-   Removes all transitively-implied less-than constraints without exceptions.
-It collapses adversary derivation clusters by hiding internal intruder deduction steps and showing only the sink nodes that represent the derived knowledge.
-Collapsed adversary clusters are visualized as nodes with *double outlines* to distinguish them from regular nodes.
-This is the most aggressive simplification and produces the most compact graphs, but may hide some details that could be relevant for understanding the constraint system.
+ - **Level 3**: Full transitive reduction with adversary cluster collapsing.
+In addition to the level 2 simplification, this view collapses adversary derivation clusters by hiding internal intruder deduction steps and showing only the sink nodes that represent the derived knowledge.
+Such collapsed adversary clusters are visualized as nodes with *double outlines* to distinguish them from regular nodes.

 #### Setting the Simplification Level in the GUI

-In the interactive mode, you can change the simplification level using the dropdown menu in the constraint system visualization.
+In the interactive mode, you can change the simplification level using the dropdown menu in the top-right of the page.

-#### Setting the Simplification Level for Dot Output
+#### Setting the Simplification Level for dot output on the command-line

-When using the `--output-dot` option in batch mode, you can control the default simplification level using the `--graph-simplification` flag:
+On the command-line, when using the `--output-dot` option, you can control the simplification level using `--graph-simplification`.
+For example:

-    tamarin-prover --prove --output-dot=traces.dot --graph-simplification=3 example.spthy
+    tamarin-prover --prove --output-dot=traces.dot --graph-simplification=3 my.spthy

-The flag accepts values from 0 to 3, corresponding to the four simplification levels described above.
-The default is level 2.

-The simplification level is encoded in the dot graph labels.
-For example, a graph labeled with `SL3` indicates that simplification level 3 was used during generation.
+The flag accepts values from 0 to 3.
+Similar to the GUI mode, the default is level 2.
+The used simplification level is encoded in the output dot graph labels, e.g., a graph whose label contains `SL3` indicates simplication level 3.